-The John Wick trilogy has established itself as one of the most exciting action films of the contemporary era, fusing amazing choreography with a vibrant, if lethal, assassination universe.
+The John Wick – Trilogy has established itself as one of the most exciting action films of the contemporary era, fusing amazing choreography with a vibrant, if lethal, assassination universe.
 John Wick: Chapter 4 pushes the envelope even farther after the first three spectacular entries, providing another thrilling spectacle.
 Returning to his legendary role as the elusive and unstoppable hitman, Keanu Reeves finds himself in a never-ending struggle to survive inside the enormous and complex worldwide network of assassins.
 In addition to carrying on the story, this movie ups the ante by extending the story and bringing in fresh obstacles, people, and settings that set it apart from previous entries.

-Plot Overview
+Plot Overview John Wick Chapter 4

 John Wick: Chapter 3 – Parabellum, where John Wick is left on the verge of death after being betrayed by Winston (Ian McShane) after surviving a bloody struggle against the High Table, is where Chapter 4 starts up.
 With a larger-than-life reward on his head, Wick embarks on a global search for freedom that crosses multiple countries and delves viewers further into the criminal underworld.
 As he fights his way toward escaping the repressive rule of the High Table, Wick meets both old friends and new foes in the neon-lit alleys of Osaka and the picturesque, historic nooks of Paris and Berlin.